 The first time I heard him speak was in 2014 in Edinburgh.
 He was giving a lecture for the Institute for Advanced Studies in the Humanities at Edinburgh University.
 The lecture was free and open to the public, so having read his book, I travelled up to Edinburgh from my home in South Lakeland to hear him speak.
 Since then I have attended four four-day courses organised by Field & Field, at which Iain McGilchrist has shared his current thinking and his work on his book.

 Following each event I have shared what I have heard and learned on this blog.

 These posts, and others, can be found in the Category – The Divided Brain – https://jennymackness.wordpress.com/category/the-divided-brain/

-2019 – This year I will attend the Field & Field course again and for the first time will run a workshop/discussion group, in which I hope we will discuss the possible implications of Iain McGilchrist’s ideas for education, teaching and learning.
-In preparation for this workshop, I have explored some of the themes from Iain’s book, The Master and His Emissary, which seem particularly relevant when considering educational change.
+2019 – This year I attended the Field & Field course again and for the first time ran a workshop/discussion group, in which we discussed the possible implications of Iain McGilchrist’s ideas for education, teaching and learning.
+In preparation for this workshop, I explored some of the themes from Iain’s book, The Master and His Emissary, which seem particularly relevant when considering educational change.

 - Flow – https://jennymackness.wordpress.com/2019/02/25/the-meaning-of-flow-in-education/

 - Two Kinds of Knowing – https://jennymackness.wordpress.com/2019/03/16/two-kinds-of-knowing/

 - Embodied Learning.
 Knowing with the whole body – https://jennymackness.wordpress.com/2019/03/28/embodied-learning-knowing-with-the-whole-body/

 The following earlier posts are also relevant to the implications of McGilchrist’s work for education.